coder/coder/examples/templates/devcontainer-docker/README.md

 ## Architecture

-Coder supports devcontainers with [envbuilder](https://github.com/coder/envbuilder), an open source project.
+Coder supports Devcontainers via [envbuilder](https://github.com/coder/envbuilder), an open source project.
 Read more about this in [Coder's documentation](https://coder.com/docs/templates/dev-containers).

 This template provisions the following resources: